puppetlabs/puppet-docs/source/r10k/1.5/configure_r10kyaml.md

     invalid_branches: 'error'
 ~~~

-Once you have listed each repo you want to manage with r10k in r10k.yaml,  you are done configuring!
+Once you have listed each repo you want to manage with r10k in r10k.yaml, you're done configuring!

 Subsequent changes to the branches will be kept in sync on the filesystem by future r10k runs.
-You can read more about that in [running r10k][LINKW/REALNAME].
+You can read more about that in [running r10k][running].

 ###Previous Directory Environment Configurations